mdrasmus/argweaver/README.md

 ## Install

-To compile the ArgWeaver commands and library use the Makefile.
+To compile the ARGweaver commands and library use the Makefile.

 ```
 Make
 ```

-Once compiled, to install the ArgWeaver programs (default install in `/usr`) use:
+Once compiled, to install the ARGweaver programs (default install in `/usr`) use:

 ```